tedk13/pui-website/content/docs/layout/blocks.md

 | 1240px | laptop | `laptop-up-` |
 | 1800px | desktop | `desktop-up-` |

+#### On The Block

 Adding the responsive classes on a block means, at that resolution, the block will take up as many columns in the 12 column row that are applied via the class.
 For example: `<div class="block tablet-up-6 laptop-up-4"></div>` This div will take up all 12 columns at the smallest screen size, 6 columns starting at the tablet screen size, and 4 columns at the laptop screen size.

-On the blocks: In this example, each block will take up an entire row at the smallest screen sizes.
+In this example, each block will take up an entire row at the smallest screen sizes.
 When the screen reaches the tablet resolution, each row will contain 2 blocks, and at the laptop size, each row will have 3 blocks.

 <div class="block-container pos-rel">
   <!-- Grid key background -->